John-Curcio/sheepworld/README.md

 ![later](selfish\ \herd.JPG)

 ## Some more notes:

+On Sheepworld, sheep may have more than 2 parents.

 Sheepworld is effectively a torus, so sheep don't need to be aware of their absolute positions, only their relative positions.

 On sheepworld, a sheep may have more than two parents, and it's possible for a sheep to be a parent more than once to the same child (i.e. contributes more genes).

-The mutation rate on sheepworld is inversely proportional to the genetic diversity on sheepworld as a whole.
+The mutation rate on sheepworld is inversely proportional to the genetic diversity among the child sheep's parents.
 This is [similar](https://en.wikipedia.org/wiki/Simulated_annealing) (very loosely) to simulated annealing, where approximate global optima are obtained by accepting less "fit" solutions after convergence, as a way of escaping global minima.